canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 The installer will ask a few questions.

-Accept the licence but answer `n` when asked whether you want to install the NVIDIA accelerated driver.
+Accept the licence but answer `n` when asked whether you want to install the Nvidia accelerated driver.
 This is because the installer typically bundles an older version of the driver, such as 375.26 with our example, and you don't want this installed on-top of the driver we already have.
 All further questions can be answered `y` to accept their default values.